IbrahimFazili/LLM-Evaluation/README.md

 Be warned, graalpy is very heavy and slow so don't be surprised if it takes more time than usual to execute the command

+#### Calling classes that call one another

+As an example, to run the `TaskManagerTestJava` you will need to run compile it a little differently because it requires the `lombok` library:

+`javac -cp /Users/ibrahimfazili/.m2/repository/org/projectlombok/lombok/1.18.34/lombok-1.18.34.jar:. -processorpath /Users/ibrahimfazili/.m2/repository/org/projectlombok/lombok/1.18.34/lombok-1.18.34.jar Task.java TaskManager.java`

+Then you can run it like the following:

+`graalpy --jvm --vm.cp="/Users/ibrahimfazili/OneDrive - Cornell University/CS6158 Software Engineering in Machine Learning/LLM-Evaluation/LLM-Evaluation/src/main/" /Users/ibrahimfazili/OneDrive\ -\ Cornell\ University/CS6158\ Software\ Engineering\ in\ Machine\ Learning/LLM-Evaluation/LLM-Python-POC/test/TaskManagerTestJava.py`

 The rest TBD